Open civil partnerships to all

 We won’t rest until the government recognises that opening civil partnerships to mixed-sex couples is fair and popular, and good for families and children.
 We are confident that it will, eventually, recognise this clear logic.

 To help us make #equalcivilpartnerships a reality, we ask you to please do the following:

-1. Write to your MP and ask them to attend the second reading of Tim Loughton’s private members’ bill on Friday 2nd February 2018.
-Loughton's bill, entitled Civil Partnerships, Marriages and Deaths (Registration Etc.) Bill 2017-19, would give mixed-sex couples the right to a civil partnership, as well as including mother's names on marriage certificates.
+1. Write to your MP and ask them to support Tim Loughton’s private members’ bill, entitled Civil Partnerships, Marriages and Deaths (Registration Etc.) Bill 2017-19, which would give mixed-sex couples the right to a civil partnership, as well as including mother's names on marriage certificates.

 2. Please sign and share this petition, telling the Minister for Women and Equalities that you support opening up civil partnerships to all: http://www.change.org/civilpartnershipsforall

 From the bottom of our hearts, we thank you for all your support.
 We literally could never have gotten this far without the incredible support from tens of thousands of people, like you, who, like us, desperately want to see civil partnerships made available to all couples.